Advocacy Resources Page

-NAMIGlendale’s advocacy makes a vital difference in the lives of people with serious mental illnesses and their families.
-We must make our voices heard.
+NAMIGlendale’s mental illness advocacy makes a vital difference in the lives of people with serious mental illnesses and their families.
+We make change happen.

 Policy change is one major way we can make a difference in the lives of people living with mental health conditions and their families.
 NAMI’s priority is to support Americans affected by mental illness’ opportunities to build better lives.
 We maintain an active presence in the U.S. Capitol on priority issues, driven by our board-directed NAMI Public Policy Platform and emerging issues.
 NAMI advocates for an array of issues including: